sawindya/Group12/README.md

 cds <- seqinr::read.fasta("tetrasphaera_cds.fa")
 str(head(cds))
 ```
+#The seqinr library was loaded; this library is a set of utilities for retrieving and analyzing biological sequences.Above and below codes that originally read an uncompressed FASTA file called ecoli_cds.fa containing Escherichia coli coding sequences and tetrasphaera_cds.fa into R using the read.fasta() function from the seqinr package.
+The str(head(cds)) function then provided a structured summary of the first few sequences, giving an overview of the data structure and content#
 # Count the How many coding sequences are present in these organisms, and present in a table
 ```{r}
 # Load necessary libraries